DIY a felt Christmas tree and felt snowman with this easy Christmas craft for kids!

 Final touch – snowflakes.
 Like real snowflakes, each of these felt snowflakes are unique in shape.
 No pattern, they are all funky shaped – just how I like them.

 We moved into our home a year ago.
 While it’s a pretty home, with 2 toddlers and 2 tweens – I wanted to make this house as kid friendly as possible.
-I want my kids to remember fun things around the house they grew up in.
-I hope things like this help accomplish just that.
+Don’t miss our other Christmas Crafts for Toddlers for more fun ideas.